Florida State Road 836

-The Dolphin Expressway is an all-electronic tollway signed as State Road 836 (SR 836) in Miami-Dade County, Florida.
+State Road 836 (SR 836) is a 15.3 mi east-west state highway connecting Tamiami to Miami, as well as Miami Beach via the MacArthur Causeway in the U.S. state of Florida.
+Between Tamiami and Interstate 95, it is a controlled-access toll road locally known as the Dolphin Expressway.
+Between I-95 and its eastern terminus at Biscayne Boulevard (US 1), SR 836 is signed only as Interstate 395 as it crosses Greater Downtown Miami and leads into the MacArthur Causeway.

-The road currently extends 15.3 mi from just north of the intersection of Southwest 137th Avenue and U.S. Highway 41 (US 41) in Tamiami, eastward past the Homestead Extension of Florida's Turnpike (HEFT) (SR 821) and Miami International Airport, before intersecting I-95, becoming I-395 and ending at SR A1A in Miami at the west end of the MacArthur Causeway.
+The road currently extends from just north of the intersection of Southwest 137th Avenue and US 41 in Tamiami, eastward through Miami past the Homestead Extension of Florida's Turnpike (HEFT, SR 821), the Palmetto Expressway (SR 826), Miami International Airport, and I-95, before ending at Biscayne Boulevard (US 1) in Miami, becoming SR A1A at the west end of the MacArthur Causeway.
 The Dolphin Expressway is maintained and operated by the Greater Miami Expressway Agency (GMX), while the I-395 section is maintained by the Florida Department of Transportation (FDOT).
-The Dolphin Expressway from the Palmetto Expressway to I-95 opened in 1969, with the I-395 section opening in 1971, the extension to the HEFT opening in 1974 and a second western extension opening in 2007.
+The Dolphin Expressway from the Palmetto Expressway to I-95 opened in 1969, with the I-395 section opening in 1971, the extension to the HEFT opening in 1974, and a second western extension opening in 2007.